Staph Infection

 Advertisement - Scroll to continue

-What is Staph infection?
+What is Staph Infection?

 Staphylococci are relatively common bacteria that we often encounter in our everyday surroundings.
 Staphylococci are naturally occurring bacteria that can become a source of dangerous infection under certain conditions.
 There are two types of staph infections: local and general.